pytest-dev/pytest-localserver/README.rst

     is the same as ``httpserver`` only with SSL encryption.

 ``smtpserver``
-    provides a threaded instance of ``smtpd.SMTPServer`` runnning on localhost.
+    provides a threaded instance of ``smtpd.SMTPServer`` running on localhost.
     It has the following attributes:

     * ``addr`` - server address as tuple (host as str, port as int)